Attraction of the Week: Winterfest at Carowinds

-Note: This event is definitely geared more towards families with younger children as the most of the thrill rides are closed and the holiday activities are for the most part catered towards younger children.
+Note: Holiday activities are definitely geared more towards families with younger children.
+Note most of the thrill rides are closed.
 The shows, on the other hand, are great for all the ages and the lights are beautiful.

 Location: 300 Carowinds Boulevard, Charlotte, NC 28273